-As part of Faclan Fringe, Mairi Gillies and Tom Maciver take you on a guided, creative walk – of 2-3 hours in length – starting at Borve and visiting a cluster of abandoned shielings on the Ness moor with stories about who used them and why.
-Includes an activity pack (handmade concertina book, charcoal, pencil, rubber), hot drinks and home bakes.
+As part of Faclan Fringe 2021, Mairi Gillies and Tom Maciver led a guided, creative walk – of 2-3 hours in length – starting at Borve and visiting a cluster of abandoned shielings on the Ness moor with stories about who used them and why.
+Included an activity pack (handmade concertina book, charcoal, pencil, rubber), hot drinks and home bakes.

 Mairi Gillies is a Gaelic visual artist from Edinburgh, now living in Lewis who works with communities on creative, place-based projects.
 Tom Maciver is an actor, writer and crofter born and bred in Lewis.
 He hosts many community events, appears on Gaelic radio and TV and always has a tale to tell.
 They are next door neighbours and fond collaborators.

 Distance: About four miles.
-Note there will be an appropriate transport option for those who feel they are unable to walk that distance.
+There was an appropriate transport option for those who felt they were unable to walk that distance.

-Time: The walk will begin at a meeting point in Borve at 10am and take between two and three hours.
-Transport from outside An Lanntair (leaving at 9.30am), and back to Stornoway, will be provided on request.
+Time: The walk began at a meeting point in Borve at 10am and took between two and three hours.
+Transport from outside An Lanntair and back to Stornoway, was provided on request.

-Please note that, due to limited capacity, the Moor Tour is NOT included with this year’s Faclan Festival pass.
+Due to limited capacity, the Moor Tour was NOT included with the 2021 Faclan Festival pass.

 Part-financed by the Scottish Government and the European Community Outer Hebrides Leader 2014-2020 programme.